 All flights, nearly all ferries and some road transfers take travellers to Phuket.
 Phuket is a large island and has an international airport in its north, and tourist beaches on its west coast.
 There are hundreds of hotels in Phuket, at all price ranges.
 It depends on several factors about the best way to get to the Similan Islands from Phuket.

-Similan boats which depart from Phuket do so in the evening, and the sailing time is usually at least 5 hours.
+Similan boats which depart from Phuket do so in the evening, and the sailing time is usually at least 7 hours.
 On the departure evening this is usually no problem, because guests have dinner, relax and then sleep.
-However, the return journey from The Similans back to Phuket is of course 5 hours again.
-This means that scuba diving must finish before lunch, and disembarkation is in the early evening.
+However, the return journey from The Similans back to Phuket is of course 5+ hours again.
+This means that scuba diving must finish before lunch, and disembarkation is in the evening or the next morning.

-Travellers who need a night at a hotel soon after landing can easily find hotels near Phuket airport.
+Travellers who need a night at a hotel soon after landing can easily find a place to stay near Phuket airport.

 From Phuket airport to Khao Lak is much better value for travellers in pairs or groups than for people on their own.
 The reason for this is that a private taxi is the best option for this journey, and taxis charge per car, not per person.
 Prices start around $40/car, but we can offer private transfers in the daytime for 1,200THB for up to two passengers.
 Larger vehicles for groups are only slightly more expensive.
 The journey is 60-75 minutes.